SPANISH LANGUAGE CENTER

 - Credits: 4

-This course analyses various aspects of intercultural communication, including its relevance, opportunities, and challenges within contemporary global and local contexts.
-It reviews theoretical perspectives for addressing intercultural communication, the effects of intercultural encounters on identity construction, and the complexities of interculturality in the contemporary world.
+This course analyzes different aspects of intercultural communication, such as its relevance, opportunities and challenges in the current global and local context.
+Theoretical perspectives to approach intercultural communication, the effects of intercultural encounters for the construction of identity and the complexities of interculturality in the present time are reviewed.

 - Level: B2